AgoraIO-Community/agora-token-service/README.md

 ```

 ## Makefile ##
 Build and run the docker container using `make`.
 The `Makefile` simplifies the build and run process by reducing them to a single command.
-The `Makefile` uses the `.env` file to add the `--buildArgs` and excutes the run command after build is completed.
+The `Makefile` uses the `.env` file to add the list of `--build-arg`'s to the `docker build` command and executes the `docker run` command after the build is completed.
 To avoid unnecessary rebuilds of the token server, the `Makefile` sets a `build_marker` target to watch the dockerfile, `.go` source code, and `.env` file.
 This enables a single command to build and run the container that only rebuilds as needed.

 #1.
 Set the APP_ID, and APP_CERTIFICATE as env variables.
 Optionaly SERVER_PORT and CORS_ALLOW_ORIGIN can also be set as env variables, but they not required and there are defaults if they are not detected.
 ```bash